delpikye-v/react-intent-engine/README.md

 ---

+**react-intent-engine-z** is a lightweight intent orchestration layer
++ Not a state manager, not an event bus.
-An **intent-first orchestration engine for React**.
++ An **intent-first orchestration engine for React**.
-Decouples UI from async flows, side effects, and business logic.
++ Decouples UI from async flows, side effects, and business logic.
-***react-intent-engine-z*** is a lightweight intent orchestration layer — not a state manager, not an event bus.

 [Live Example](https://codesandbox.io/p/sandbox/kjstrf)